Understanding What Is a Retirement Home: Your Guide to Senior Living Options

 Assisted living communities cater to seniors who need help with daily activities while still maintaining a level of independence.
 They blend independence with support, offering personal care services, medication management, and 24-hour supervision.
 They aim to help residents live independently while ensuring their health and safety needs are met.
 Assistance is provided to ensure that all residents receive the care they require.

-Residents enjoy a mix of privacy and community, with access to social activities, fitness centers, and other common areas and amenities in private apartments, where they can also make new friends.
+Residents enjoy a mix of privacy and community, living in a private room while having access to social activities, fitness classes, and other activities, where they can make new friends.
 These communities are designed to provide peace of mind for both residents and their families, knowing that help is always available when needed.

 Continuing Care Retirement Communities (CCRCs)